webplatform/docs/html/attributes/data-*/index.md

 The algorithm for getting the list of name-value pairs :   1.
 Let <var title>list</var> be an empty list of name-value pairs.
-    2. For each content attribute on the element whose first five characters are the string "`data-`" and whose remaining characters (if any) do not include any \<a href="infrastructure.html\#uppercase-ascii-letters"\>uppercase ASCII letters\</a\>, in the order that those attributes are listed in the element's <span>attributes list</span>, add a name-value pair to <var title>list</var> whose name is the attribute's name with the first five characters removed and whose value is the attribute's value.
+    2. For each content attribute on the element whose first five characters are the string "`data-`" and whose remaining characters (if any) do not include any \<a href="infrastructure.html\#uppercase-ascii-letters"\>uppercase ASCII letters\</a\>, in the order that those attributes are listed in the element's attributes list, add a name-value pair to <var title>list</var> whose name is the attribute's name with the first five characters removed and whose value is the attribute's value.
     3. For each name <var title>list</var>, for each "-" (U+002D) character in the name that is followed by a \<a href="infrastructure.html\#lowercase-ascii-letters" title="lowercase ASCII letters"\>lowercase ASCII letter\</a\>, remove the "-" (U+002D) character and replace the character that followed it by the same character \<a href="infrastructure.html\#converted-to-ascii-uppercase"\>converted to ASCII uppercase\</a\>.
     4. Return <var title>list</var>.